adam-hilton/MP-Music/readme.md

 If running headless while connected to a monitor: execute
 ``export DISPLAY=:0``
-in terminal prior to running
+in terminal prior to running.
+Only works after booted to desktop GUI.

 Built using Picamera2 library rather OpenCV video streaming, as this was initially built using an Arducam

 ## Future iterations

+- add support for frame buffer (true headless, no x server)
 - make config.yml to support
-- make different finger points configurable
+- make different finger/body points configurable
 - add CC support
 - add support for multi-hand
 - add various gesture support